Ken Griffey (griffke02)

 The younger Griffey played baseball at Moeller High School, a Catholic school in Cincinnati better known for its football program.
 As a Major League Baseball player he often led the majors in major hitting statistics, and was awarded a Gold Glove Award for defensive excellence in 10 consecutive seasons, from 1990 to 1999, while playing center field for the Seattle Mariners.
 Griffey played on the same team as his father with the Mariners in 1990 and 1991.

-Griffey's career began with the Seattle Mariners in 1989, when he was only 19 years old.
+Griffey's career began with the Seattle Mariners in 1989, when he was only 19 years old and was named to the 1989 Topps All-Star Rookie Team.
 He won the American League Most Valuable Player Award in 1997, hitting .304, with 56 home runs and 147 runs batted in.
-During Griffey's tenure with the Mariners, he established himself over the years as one of baseball's premier players, with the potential of being considered one of the greatest players ever.
+During Griffey's tenure with the Mariners, he established himself as one of baseball's premier players, with the potential of being considered one of the greatest players ever.
 He was a multi-dimensional player during a time when more and more players usually excelled at either hitting or fielding, but rarely both.
 Griffey could hit for a high average, batting over .300 for seven of the ten years of the 1990s, and hit with power as well, by hitting 422 home runs during the decade.
 His abilities in centerfield arguably were paralleled by no one.
 Griffey often made over-the-shoulder catches, the kind that Willie Mays immortalized during the 1954 World Series, with a play simply known as the Catch.
 For these reasons, Ken Griffey, Jr. was one of baseball's most respected and well-liked players during the 1990s, as one could routinely see his picture on cereal boxes and television commercials, and he was a mainstay of the All-Star Game during the decade.

 Despite his fantastic performance, and seemingly bright future in Seattle, he nonetheless became disenchanted with playing for the Mariners.
 Publicly, he expressed frustration over what he believed was a lack of commitment to winning from the management of the team.
 Also, there was speculation that Griffey was very unhappy with Seattle's new Safeco Field, in which it was much more difficult to maintain the level of power he had while playing in the Kingdome.
 It was reported that Griffey, among other Mariners players, requested the architects of Safeco Field bring the fences closer to home plate.
 However, much to the players' chagrin, the architects designed a park with a deep center field.
 This, combined with Safeco being at sea level, and Seattle's generally dense, moisture-laden atmosphere, helped create a "pitcher friendly" ballpark.
 In the summer of 1999, it was reported that he hit a ball that would likely have been a home run in the Kingdome, but turned into a long fly-out to center in Safeco.
 Griffey then stormed angrily to the Mariner dugout telephone, called the Mariners' general manager, and demanded to be traded that day.
 Although Griffey has always denied his concern with baseball records, his behavior seemed to indicate in 1999 that he definitely had his ambitions set towards breaking Hank Aaron's all time home run record.